dividor/costorm-ui/README.md

+**Note**: This application was created using only AI, as part of [this blogpost]()

-# Co-Storm AI Research Web Application
+# Co-STORM AI Research Web Application

-This web application provides a user-friendly interface for the Co-Storm AI research algorithm.
+This web application provides a user-friendly interface for the [Co-Storm AI research algorithm]().
 It allows users to input a research topic and engage in an interactive conversation with the AI to refine the research and generate a comprehensive article with citations.

 ## Features